-- 4.11.7.1 Due to a wide variety of applications and environmental conditions, no time frame is given for shoe replacement.
+- 4.12.1 Due to a wide variety of applications and environmental conditions, no time frame is given for shoe replacement.
 It is recommended, however, that the customer do periodic inspections of the collector heads to check for shoe wear.
-If the remaining shoe height is less than 3/16" (4.75mm), the shoe should be replaced immediately.
+If the shoe height is less than 3/16" (5mm), the shoe should be replaced immediately.
 The shoe should also be immediately replaced if the shoe shows signs of overheating, is pitted, cracked, or chipped.
-If the wear pattern on the shoe is more than 10 degrees off of even, the shoe should be replaced and the collector mounting position should be revaluated. - 4.11.7.2 Several conditions may lead to accelerated shoe wear.
-The most common conditions are: - 1.
-A loss of contact with the conductor surface creates an overheating situation which will cause pitting in the conductor surface.
+If the wear pattern on the shoe is more than 10 degrees off of even, the shoe should be replaced and the collector mounting position should be re-evaluated.
+A minimum of 3/16" (5mm) to the nearest cover component (including overlap covers) should always be maintained. - 4.12.2 Several conditions may lead to accelerated shoe wear.
+The most common conditions are: - 4.12.1.1 A loss of contact with the conductor surface creates an overheating situation which will cause pitting in the conductor surface.
 This pitting further reduces electrical contact, exacerbating the overheat condition and in turn, creates more pitting.
 Improper installation may prevent the collectors from maintaining adequate contact with the conductor contact surface along part or all of the complete length of the runway.
 This may be due to: - a.
 Poor alignment of the conductor mounting brackets in the vertical and horizontal places.
 In this case the collectors don't have enough travel to maintain good contact because the conductors don't stay within the optimal contact range of the collector. - b.
 Improper location of the collector mounting bracket relative to the conductor (too close or too far away).
 Too far away creates too little contact pressure and too close may cause the shoe to nose, or drag on one end. - c.
 Restricted movement of collector heads.
 It is essential that the collector pigtails (feed cables) to the shoes have adequate free loop to allow rotation of the collector head throughout the full range of motion.
 Too short pigtails can prevent good shoe contact and cause loss of contact. - d.
 Loosening of conductor joints.
 When too few expansion sections are used or when anchor clamps are loose, the conductor joints may separate.
 The gaps in the conductor contact surface caused by this separation can shave the shoes down and cause premature wear.
-If not detected in time, poor contact may result, creating overheating, pitting of the conductor, etc. - Contaminates in the environment may accumulate on the conductor contact surface contributing to overheating, pitting, etc. Some contaminants may be abrasive, increasing the rate of shoe wear.
-In environments that are subject to considerable buildup of dust, especially conductive dust, remove the dust at regular intervals by brushing. - 3.
-Corrosive elements may create deposits on the collector shoe and/or the conductor contact surface that decrease conductivity at the sliding contact surface.
-Under severely corrosive conditions, the copper graphite shoes may be corroded to the point where less than half of the shoe is remaining, decreasing the available contact surface area and causing overheating and pitting. - 4.
-Infrequent maintenance of the collectors can lead to prematurely worn shoes, poor contact, pitting, etc.
+If not detected in time, poor contact may result, creating overheating, pitting of the conductor, etc. - 4.12.1.2 Contaminates in the environment may accumulate on the conductor contact surface.
+These contaminants need not be electrically insulating to cause problems.
+If they decrease the area of contact between the shoes and conductor, problems may arise with overheating, pitting, etc. Some contaminants may be abrasive, increasing the rate of shoe wear.
+In environments that are subject to considerable buildup of dust, especially conductive dust, remove the dust at regular intervals by brushing. - 4.12.1.3 Corrosive elements may create deposits on the collector shoe and/or the conductor contact surface that decrease conductivity at the sliding contact surface.
+Under severely corrosive conditions, the copper graphite shoes may be corroded to the point where less than half of the shoe is remaining, decreasing the available contact surface area and causing overheating and pitting. - 4.12.1.4 Infrequent maintenance of the collectors can lead to worn out shoes, poor contact, pitting, etc.